kartoza/docker-pg-backup/README.md

 A simple docker container that runs PostgreSQL / PostGIS backups (PostGIS is not required it will backup any PG database).
 It is primarily intended to be used with our [docker postgis](https://github.com/kartoza/docker-postgis) docker image.
-By default, it will create a backup once per night (at 23h00)in a nicely ordered directory by a year / month.
+By default, it will create a backup once per night (at 23h00) in a nicely ordered directory by a year / month.
+You can configure it to run more frequently (e.g., hourly, every 30 minutes) using the `CRON_SCHEDULE` environment variable.

 * Visit our page on the docker hub at: [https://hub.docker.com/r/kartoza/pg-backup](https://registry.hub.docker.com/r/kartoza/pg-backup)
 * Visit our page on GitHub at: https://github.com/kartoza/docker-pg-backup